oscar-stack/vagrant-bolt/README.md

   * Description: A hash of the parameters for the bolt task or plan
 * `password`
   * Description: A string containing the password bolt will use to connect to the machine
+* `user`
+  * Description: A string containing the user bolt will use to connect to the machine
+  * Default: The user vagrant uses to connect to the machine
-* `username`
+* `port`
-  * Description: A string containing the username bolt will use to connect to the machine
+  * Description: A string containing the port bolt will use to connect to the machine
-  * Default: The username vagrant uses to connect to the machine
+  * Default: The port that vagrant uses to connect to the machine
 * `sudo_password`
   * Description: A string containing the password bolt will use to escalate privileges on the machine
 * `host_key_check`